About

 Organization

-HSH Homeless Ministry, Inc is a Kansas Corporation with a 501c3 status, EIN #81-4589851.
+HSH Homeless Ministry, Inc is a Kansas Corporation with a 501c3 status.
 It is governed by a Board and a Board of Directors, all from the community and from different walks of life.
 The Board meets monthly, has a President, Vice President, Secretary, Treasurer and Officers.
 The Director responds to the Board and the Board of Directors.
 HSH has Board and Board of Directors approved Bylaws, various committees for governance, conflicts of interest, appropriation of funds, etc. Its financial statements are audited annually.

 Funding